OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: True

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Selection of image file write uses two stage output logic or not.
+        <p class="scene-class-attr-comment">Selection of image file write uses two stage output logic or not.
 Two stage output (=true: default) is that the image file is written out to temporary file location first and copy/rename next.
 This solution greatly reduces the risk of output data collapsing from unexpected render process termination for both of final output and checkpoint output.
 Temporary file directory is defined by tmp_dir scene_variable.</p>

     </p>